Forrest Gump is one of my favorite movies. And who can forget Tom Hanks’s iconic line that begins with, “Life is like a box of chocolates…”?

 Universal Life Insurance (UL) — Dark Chocolate Truffles

 The most decadent of life insurance options, universal life is a permanent life policy that includes such features as cash value accumulation, policy loans, varying premium payment amounts, and varying death benefits.
-With universal life, you can set premiums to terminate at a certain age such as your planned retirement age or some other period of time.
+With universal life, you can set premiums to terminate at a certain age such as your planned retirement age or some other period.
 The investment portion of your policy can be variable or guaranteed.
-If at some point your cash value accumulation has grown enough, you can use it to subsidize the cost of your policy.
+If your cash value accumulation grows enough, you can use it to subsidize the cost of your policy.

 UL’s flexibility is its biggest advantage.
 Depending on your goals, a policy can be designed to accomplish maximum death benefit protection, maximum cash value accumulation, or a mixture of both.